virtuozzo/cloudscripting-docs/docs/reference/events.md

 ```
 ## Events filtering

-Events can be filtered by nodeGroup, nodeType, nodeId.
+Events can be filtered by *nodeGroup*, *nodeType*, *nodeId*.
-So defined actions will be executed only when events will be called on filter rules.
+So defined actions will be executed only when called events match specified filter rules.

 ###By nodeGroup:
 ```